ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib_gpu/README.md

 To use the library, for cmake, simply use the "add_subdirectory(/path/to/psbmpc_lib_gpu)" command, and link the corresponding target to your executable test file.
 Then, change directory to either debug or release, and build using standard cmake commands for either a debug or release build.<br>

 Note that the amount of memory you need on your GPU to run the algorithm will increase alot with the number of maneuvers (and the set of different maneuver types) you consider in the prediction horizon.
-Around 4 GB is sufficient for using 3 or less maneuvers.
+Around 4 GB is sufficient for using 2 or less maneuvers.
+This is considering this specific implementation, and it can be optimized wrt memory, although it would most likely come at the cost of degraded modularity in the cuda code.

  </p>